paytaca/watchtower-cash/README.md

 ## What is WatchTower.Cash?
-What does it intend to achieve?

-- Instant and reliable infrastructure connecting you to the BitcoinCash Blockchain
+- Instant and reliable infrastructure connecting you to the BitcoinCash blockchain
 - Redundant data sources (nodes and indexers) running on an elastic infrastructure
 - The goal is to achieve and guarantee 99.99% uptime and reliability